amyxu-08/ecommerce/README.md

 * Payment & Checkout
     * This application uses Stripe API to integrate payment forms and allow for flexible modes of payment.
+* BuyFromYou
+    * This application uses RESTFul API along with Express to scrape information from a dummyJSON api to display clothing that is available for purchase.
+This is paired with matierial UI's grid system to ensure seamless transition between mobile and desktop view.
+* Cart
+    * This application uses FireBase as the DB to store prevelant cart information between sessions so users can efficiently and effectivley shop and proceed to checkout when ready.

 ### Feature Statuses